-- affect the accounting policy and the values and classification of the company's assets, liabilities, operations and results. - IAS 12 Income Taxes (effective for annual periods beginning on 1 January 2023, not endorsed by the EC).
-Amendments to IAS 12 Income Taxes - Deferred Taxes on Assets and Liabilities Arising from a Single Transaction.
-The amendments limit the scope of the exemption from the recognition of deferred tax liabilities, as a result of which it does not apply to transactions where, on initial recognition, equal amounts of taxable and deductible temporary differences arise.
-Such transactions are the recognition of an asset "right of use" and lease obligations by lessees at the commencement date of the lease, as well as the accrual of liabilities for dismantling, relocation and restoration included in the cost of the asset.
-Upon the entry into force of the amendments, enterprises should recognize each deferred tax asset (to the extent that it is probable that taxable profit will be available against which deductible temporary differences can be used) and deferred tax liabilities (for all taxable temporary differences) in accordance with the criteria in IAS 12 for transactions in assets and liabilities arising from single transactions on or after the beginning of the earliest comparative period presented in the financial statements.
-Undertakings recognize the cumulative effect of the initial application of the amendments as an adjustment to the opening balance of retained earnings or other component of equity, if appropriate at that date.
-The amendments are effective for annual periods beginning on or after 1 January 2023, with earlier application permitted.
-Management is in the process of researching, analysing and evaluating the effects of changes that would affect the accounting policy and the values and classification of the company's assets, liabilities, operations and results. - IFRS 10 (amended) "Consolidated Financial Statements" and IAS 28 (amended) "Investments in Associates and Joint Ventures" regarding the sale or contribution of assets between an investor and its associates or joint ventures (postponed effective date, to be determined by the IASB).
+- Changes in IAS 1 Presentation of financial statements (effective for annual periods from 01.01.2024, not adopted by the EC).
+These changes are aimed at the criteria for classifying liabilities as current and non-current.
+According to them, the entity classifies its liabilities as current or non-current depending on the rights that exist at the end of the reporting period and is not affected by the probability of whether it will exercise its right to defer settlement of the liabilities.
+The amendments clarify that "settlement" of liabilities means the transfer to a third party of cash, equity instruments, other assets or services.
+The classification does not apply to derivatives in convertible liabilities, which are themselves equity instruments.
+Changes are applied retrospectively.
+Management has made a study and determined that these changes would not have a material impact on the accounting policy and on the values and classification of the company's assets, liabilities, operations and results. - IFRS 10 (amended) "Consolidated Financial Statements" and IAS 28 (amended) "Investments in Associates and Joint Ventures" regarding the sale or contribution of assets between an investor and its associates or joint ventures (postponed effective date, to be determined by the IASB).
 These amendments address the accounting treatment of the sale or contribution of assets between an investor and its associates or joint ventures.
 They confirm that the accounting treatment depends on whether the assets sold or contributed constitute in substance a business as defined in IFRS 3.
 If these assets as an aggregate do not meet the definition of a business, then the investor shall recognise gain or loss only to the extent of other unrelated investor's interests in the associate or joint venture.
 In cases of sale or contribution of assets, which as an aggregate constitute a business, the investor shall recognise the full gain or loss on the transaction.
 The amendments will be applied on a prospective basis.
 IABS postponed the initial date of application of these amendments for an indefinite period.
 Management is in the process of researching, analysing and evaluating the effects of changes that would affect the accounting policy and the values and classification of the company's assets, liabilities, operations and results.